 6. Sew the bottoms of your pockets on.

-7. Here comes the hardest part.
+8. Here comes the hardest part.
 (Good news: this is the last step) Sew the sides and corners of the pocket.
 For bigger pockets it is easy.
 It might be tricky for the smallest pocket.
-I simply turned the pockets inside out, sewed them, cut the excess fabric and turned it back.
+I simply turned the pockets inside out, sewed them, cut the excess fabric, and turned them back.

 Here is a closer look at the alarm clock pocket corner.